RahulNewbie/url_shortener/Readme.md

-Welcome to Consumer Update project
+Welcome to Url shortener project

 Used Python and pip Version